percona/pbm-docs/docs/features/snapshots.md

        <node-list>
        ```

-    You also see the backup name and the list of files to copy from each node.
+    You also see the backup name.

-3. At this stage, you can copy files to the storage / make a snapshot using the technology of your choice.
+3. At this stage, you can copy the `dataDir` contents to the storage / make a snapshot using the technology of your choice.

 4. (Optional) To check the backup progress, run the [`pbm describe-backup`](../reference/pbm-commands.md#pbm-describe-backup).
 The command output provides the backup state and what nodes are running backup.